 - Don’t leave yourself without any money.
 Things aren’t cheap in Switzerland.
 So take more than enough cash for dinner if you’re heading out to eat.
 Even more so if there’s no one to split the bill with.

 - A good way to meet other travelers is to hop on a tour.
 Meeting people is a great shout if you want to avoid the loneliness that can sometimes come with traveling alone.
-This country isn’t the most lively of places (especially in the countryside), so putting yourself around people who are also traveling is a good idea.

 - Keep in touch with people back home.
 Don’t be a stranger.
 Let them know what they’re up to.
 Again, it’s good to have people know where you are.
 So don’t ghost your friends and family and keep in touch, even if it’s just a Facebook post of some awesome mountain views.